Service Desk: Definition, Tasks and Benefits

 But it is not only retrospectively in terms of analysis options that a Service Desk offers added value for companies; it is also possible to use the tool proactively.
 The early warning system provided by the Service Desk can enable proactive Problem Management, preventive maintenance, and modifications to mitigate the impact of outages for users.

-Summary of the Main Advantages
+Summary of the main advantages

 The Service Desk …